Skip to main content

 sophie.nozick( at )northwestern.edu

 I received my Bachelor of Science in Biology from the University of Georgia in 2018.
 I joined the Hauser Lab in February 2020.
 Before I started here, I was developing diagnostic approaches for Lyme disease and for recurrent Clostridium difficile infections.
-In my free time, I love cooking, exploring new restaurants, reading, and facetiming my dogs.
+In the Hauser Lab, I study Pseudomonas aeruginosa adaptation to the human lung.
+In my free time, I love cooking, exploring new restaurants, and watching sports (go dawgs) & documentaries!

 Undergraduate Student